con-kitty/categorifier/plugin/README.md

 ### defining `HasRep` instances

-You should generally use `Kitty.Plugin.Client.deriveHasRep` for all `HasRep` instances.
+You should generally use `Categorifier.Client.deriveHasRep` for all `HasRep` instances.
 However, for some GADTS you'll currently have to write out a more direct instance.

 ## Limitations